ThKrypt/QualCoder/4-Coding-Text,-Images,-Audio-Video.md

 #  Coding images

 Images can be coded in a similar way to text coding.
 Select a code.
 Left-click and drag to highlight the area you want to assign to the code.
 Right-click will open a menu where you can remove the coding or add a memo.
 At the bottom of the screen there is a slider control to re-size the image.
 Coded rectangles are coloured to match the code colour.

 The top right of the dialog shows some details of a clicked on coded area - by showing the code name pixel positions and percentage area of the entire image.
+Hovering the mouse over this space will show any memo for the coded area.

 ![coding image](https://qualcoder.files.wordpress.com/2020/12/image-coding.png)